Brick-Seguros/.github/profile/README.md

 - We support each other.
 Nothing huge is made by one single person.

-- We are obsessed, especially for our customers.
+- We are obsessed, especially with our customers.

 - We believe that life is a daring adventure or nothing at all.